Shopify/autoload_reloader/README.md

-When using Rails' `const_missing` based autoloader, `Admin::User` reference would work the first time if neither `::User` or `Admin::User` were already loaded, regardless of the namespace it is called from, since `const_missing` doesn't know how the constant was reference.
+When using Rails' `const_missing` based autoloader, `Admin::User` reference would work the first time if neither `::User` or `Admin::User` were already loaded, regardless of the namespace it is called from, since `const_missing` doesn't know how the constant was referenced.
 This differing behaviour on first use adds extra developer confusion.
 The next time it comes to the constant reference it will get the above mentioned NameError, but then it can't be fixed by changing